 LAANC authorizations are provided to drone pilots through companies approved by the FAA.
 These companies are known as FAA-Approved UAS Service Suppliers (FAA LAANC USSs).
 The companies have built desktop and mobile applications through which drone pilots submit their authorization request and receive other safety critical information related to their flight.
 LAANC authorization requests may be submitted up to 90 days in advance of your planned flight.

-- Automated airspace authorizations at pre-approved altitudes on the UAS Facility Maps.
-Requests are approved in near-real time.
+- Near-real time airspace authorizations at pre-approved altitudes on the UAS Facility Maps.

 - Further coordination of requests to fly above pre-approved altitudes, as long as the operation is under 400 feet.

 - Further coordination means that the request must be reviewed by an Air Traffic Manager (ATM) who manages the airspace where you wish to fly.

 - Further coordination requests must be submitted at least 72 hours prior to requested start time of the operation.

 List of FAA Approved UAS Service Suppliers.

 - Apply on the date you wish to fly.